 The Company recognized the remeasurements effects on defined benefit plans as other comprehensive income under retained earnings.
-The changes for the year ended December 31, 2015 and 2014 were as follows:
+The changes for the year ended December 31, 2016 and 2015 were as follows:

-2015 2014
+2016 2015

-Attributable to the Company \$ (1,154) (1,299)
+Attributable to the Company \$ (3,008) (1,154)

-Attributable to subsidiaries (222) (1,769)
+Attributable to subsidiaries (3,035) (222)

-\$ (1,376) (3,068)
+\$ (6.043) (1,376)

 According to Acter's articles of incorporation, 10% of the annual earnings, after offsetting any accumulated deficit and payment of income taxes due, if any, shall be set aside as a legal reserve.
-In addition, a special reserve in accordance with applicable laws and regulations shall also be set aside.
-The remainder of such appropriation should be as follows:

-- i.
-2% or more as bonuses to employees.
-However, Acter may include employees of subsidiaries in profit sharing in the form of stock. - ii.
-3% as remuneration to directors. - iii.
-The remaining balance, excluding (i) and (ii), is partially reserved depending on the business environment, growth status, and long-term finance planning.
+In addition, a special reserve in accordance with applicable laws and regulations shall also be set aside and the remaining balance is partially reserved depending on the business environment, growth status, and long-term finance planning.
 After deducting the aforementioned partially reserve, the remaining balance, plus, any unappropriated earnings in previous years shall be used for distribution of stockholders' bonuses by the board of directors, depending on the capital status and economic development in the current year.
 Cash bonuses should not be less than 10% of the total stockholders' bonuses, and they will be recommended by the board of directors and resolved in the stockholders' meeting.